It Isn’t So-Ahmaud Arbery, Injustice

 When David told Jonathan that King Saul, Jonathan’s father, was trying to kill him, Jonathan dismissed him.
 “It isn’t so,” he said.
 It was impossible for Jonathan to believe that his own dad would try to kill David, his best friend and a faithful servant of Saul.
 Never mind the times that Saul hurled his spear at David.
 Never mind Saul’s recent attempt to assassinate David as he slept.
 Never mind that Jonathan had one time told David, “My father is looking for a chance to kill you” (I Sam.
 19:2).
 Never mind all of that.

 It’s easy to say, “It isn’t so,” when the spears aren’t flying at you.
 (Later Jonathan would learn what it was like to dodge spears!)
 We grow up naturally defending the people in our circles.
 We grow up naturally projecting our experience on others.
 We naturally dismiss the words of trustworthy people when it conflicts with our own loyalties or experiences.

 “It isn’t so” = “Get over it!
 You are exaggerating!”

 “It isn’t so” might be the death of us all.

 A lot has already been said about the killing of Ahmaud Arbery.
 If you want a detailed analysis of the events, start here.
 I cried when I saw the video of his body crumple to the ground.
-Then I reflected in despair, “Would any semblance of justice move forward without the video being released publicly (the local authorities have had the video but been punting until it was released publicly)?
+Then I reflected in despair, “Would any semblance of justice move forward without the video being released publicly (the local authorities were seemingly prepared to sweep the whole thing under the rug until the video found its way online)?
 And how many other crimes have been swept under the rug because no such video was taken or released?”

 Yes, we want a fair trial with uncovered facts and witness testimony, but it shouldn’t take public pressure (and professional shame) to get us there.